vectordotdev/timber-ruby/README.md

 ## What is Timber?

-Glad you asked.
-Timber *automatically* augments your logs with structured data, and provides a transparent, no risk of code-debt, API for logging structured events.
+Glad you asked :) Timber attempts to tame the crazy world that is logging.
+First, it *automatically* augments your logs with structured data.
+Second, it provides a transparent, no lock-in, API for logging your own events.
 For example, it automatically turns this:

 ```
 Completed 200 OK in 117ms (Views: 85.2ms | ActiveRecord: 25.3ms)